ITU-BDSA23-GROUP19/Chirp/docs/report.md

 ![Illustration of the architechture of the deployed Chirp application.](diagrams/DeployedDiagram.png)

-The Client communicates to the azure server and requests and sends datato its database.
+The Client communicates to the azure server by requesting and sending data to its database.
 When Logging in or registering a user, the server will use a third party software via its Tenant.

 ## User activities